A-F-McG/QTip/README.md

   #### Bug:

-  This unique email situation works per submission, but I know that right now if you send the same email through in a second submission, it's going to build the token and encrypted text for it, try to add it to the classifications table (which won't happen because of the unique constraint), but then it will still input the tokenised text into the tokenised submissions table with the generated token (instead of the existing one in the classifications table).
+  This unique email situation works per submission, but I know that right now if you send the same email through in a second submission, it's going to build the token and encrypted text for it, try to add it to the classifications table (which won't happen because of the unique constraint), but then it will still input the tokenised text into the tokenised submissions table with the generated token (instead of using the existing one in the classifications table).

   The problem is I need to first check whether the email/pii has already been added to the classifications table, but I can't search via the tokenised text because I don't know it, and I can't search using the ecrypted bytes, because 1.
 I think that's probably a little odd and 2.
 I couldn't anyway as I don't know the random initialisation vector without finding the entry in the database.